andrewjahn/AndysBrainBook/docs/Slicer/Slicer_Short_Course/Slicer_05_Calibration.rst

 Next Steps
 **********

-Once the stylus has been calibrated, we are
+Once the stylus has been calibrated, we are ready to **coregister** a three-dimensional image of an object, such as a brain, with a physical model of the brain itself.
+To see how to do that, click the ``Next`` button.